rico-hengst/tropos.sat.uv-spectroradiometer.data_processing/README.md

 ```
 ## Requirements 2
-To generate plots about the statistics of missing files in your archiv you have to implement a further python module as git submodule.
+To generate plots about the statistics of missing files in your archiv you have to implement a further python module [heatmap_missing_files from github](https://github.com/rico-hengst/tropos.heatmap_missing_files) as git submodule.
 ```
 # go to root directory of the current main repo